 Customers on the Premier plan can set a segment specific benchmark to a high-level segment (eg. a specific entity) and propagate that benchmark preference to the segments hierarchically linked to the high-level segment.

-In such instances, when viewing in the context of that segment, the segment specific benchmark will be applied.
+In such instances, when viewing in the context of that segment, the segment specific benchmark is applied.
 To learn more, see About benchmarking and how it works.